 - Sugar Apocalypse: D'awwww, look at the LEGO people!
 Now watch the evil wizard wreak havoc with an army of skeletons!

-- Those Two Bad Guys: Bones and Skelly.
+- Those Two Guys: Skelly and Bones.

 - World-Healing Wave: This happens to Ashlar after the wizard is defeated and put back into prison, killing all the skeletons and solidifying the lava.